mastodon-studios/git-tutorial/README.md

 Revert to a specific commit and ignore any changes made since that commit: `git reset --hard <commit-id>`

-Or you can revert to the previous commit with `git reset --hard HEAD`
+Or you can revert to the previous commit: `git reset --hard HEAD`

 There are many other commands that can be used depending on what you want to revert/what you want to keep, but they are out of scope of this tutorial.

 ## Merging Branches and Resolving Conflicts

-Two people editing the same part of a file can cause a merge conflict.
+Multiple people editing the same part of a file can cause a merge conflict.

 To handle it properly, make sure your local branch is up to date with `git pull origin main`.
 If there’s a conflict, Git will tell you which files are conflicting.
 If you open the conflicting file in your text editor, you will see sections like:

 `<<<<<<< HEAD`

 `your changes`

 `=======`

 `their changes`

 `>>>>>>> main`

 Edit the file manually to fix it — keep the correct code and delete the `<<<<<<<, =======, and >>>>>>>` lines.